-On mornings I'm working from home, I love to make frittatas.
+The mornings I'm working from home, I love to make frittatas.
 Chicken or duck eggs are great for frittatas.
 Add a splash of heavy cream for fluffiness.
-I like to add broccolini, sautéed onions and roasted red bell peppers.
+I like to add broccolini, sautéed onions, and roasted red bell peppers.
 I sprinkle a couple of dashes of Stella Bistro Foods Universalt and Noches Mexicanas Sultry Spice for a flare.

-Whether your option is to scramble, fry, cook or bake with eggs, each egg leads to enjoying life to fullest.
+Whether your option is to scramble, fry, cook, or bake with eggs, each egg leads to enjoying life to the fullest.